karol-kujawski-wttech/cypress-to-playwright-ai-agent/README.md

 4. **Classification**:
    - If all runs pass → Stable folder
    - If any run fails → Flaky folder
-5. **Fixing flaky tests**: Uses GPT to fix instability or any other error - to be implemented
+5. **Fixing flaky tests**: Uses GPT to fix instability or any other error